-The BC have taken your comments from the first 2 consultations into account and made significant changes to their initial proposals based on this feedback.
+The BC took your comments from the first 2 consultations into account and made significant changes to their initial proposals based on this feedback.

-They have changed the Harlow constituency boundary and it is now proposed that it will increase by taking in Hatfield Heath, Broad Oak and the Hallingbury’s.
+They changed the Harlow constituency boundary and now proposed that it will increase by taking in Hatfield Heath, Broad Oak and the Hallingbury’s.
 This is instead of including Broadly Common, Epping Upland and Nazeing which was initially proposed.

-They are now holding one final 4 week consultation on these new constituency proposals from 8 November 2022 to 5 December 2022.
+They held one final 4 week consultation on these new constituency proposals from 8 November 2022 to 5 December 2022.

-You can view a map of the proposals for Harlow and have your say by clicking on 'Make a comment' on the Boundary Commission's website
+You can view a map of the proposals for Harlow on the Boundary Commission's website

 For more information, you can read a guide to the 2023 review on the Boundary Commission website.